dylan-j-young/dylan-j-young.github.io/_pages/nyc-community-clustering.md

 <!-- I pulled demographic data primarily from the 2020 US Census Demographic Profile, supplemented with economic and urbanization data from the 2023 5-year American Community Survey.  -->
 I pulled data from the [2020 US Census Demographic Profile](https://www.census.gov/data/tables/2023/dec/2020-census-demographic-profile.html) and the [2023 5-year American Community Survey](https://www.census.gov/programs-surveys/acs.html) at the Census tract level.
 Using a combination of PCA, linear and nonlinear regression analysis, and spatial autocorrelation checks, I chose 11 largely independent features with interesting spatial structure.
 They cover a wide gamut of information:
 - (4) Race and nationality.
-    - Fractional populations of Hispanic, non-Hispanic white, non-Hispanic black, and other (Asian being the majority, along with Native American, Pacific Islander, and multiracial populations).
-This is only three independent features because the fractions sum to 1.
+    - Fractional populations of Hispanic, non-Hispanic white, non-Hispanic black, and other (this is three independent features because the fractions sum to 1). <!--  (Asian being the majority, along with Native American, Pacific Islander, and multiracial populations) -->
     - The fraction of foreign-born residents. <!-- as a proxy for immigrant communities. -->
 - (2) Age.
     - Median age and fractional working age population (between 18-64). <!-- These can identify strong concentrations of children, adults, and seniors more or less independently. -->